Killing the Nemean Lion: Heracles’ First Labor

 Apollo was aware of the fact that it wasn’t fully Heracles’ fault.
 Still, he would insist that the sinner had to perform twelve labors to make up for the Greek tragedy.
 Apollo asked the Mycenaen king Eurystheus to formulate the twelve labors.

-While all of the ‘Twelve Labors’ were important and tell us something about human nature and even constellations in the Milky Way, the first labor is the most well known.
-And, you will know about it too, since it is the labor involving the Nemean lion .
+While all of the ‘Twelve Labors’ were important and tell us something about human nature and even constellations in the Milky Way, the first labor is the most well-known and involves the Nemean lion.

 The Origins of the Labor